Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh sired a baseball team...and a football team if you count all of the bastards.
+Jayesh doesn't see the glass as half-full or half-empty... he simply kills the asshole who didn't pour him a full beer.

-Updated on: [12/5/2025]
+Updated on: [13/5/2025]
 <!-- #jokeEnd -->